xldenis/Why3-Find/README.md

     why3find config              # Show current config
     why3find config […]          # Update packages, provers, etc.
-    why3find config --reset  […] # Configure from scratch (ignore current config) why3find config --detect […] # Detect and use all local provers
+    why3find config --reset  […] # Configure from scratch (ignore current config) why3find config --detect […] # Detect and use known provers

+When using `--detect` the why3 command `why3 config detect` is executed first.
+Then, why3find will select the highest installed versions of provers `alt-ergo`, `z3`, `cvc4` and `cvc5` (why3find is known to work well with those provers).

 ## Package Proving